-- 3 Includes 61,060 shares of common stock that may be acquired through the conversion of the Company's seven (7%) percent senior convertible notes and 61,060 shares of common stock that may be acquired through the exercise of the Company's warrants exercisable at \$1.25 issued in conjunction with the Company's July 2011 private placement as well as an additional 36,636 shares so that the sum total represents 130% of the shares underlying the convertible notes and warrants per the terms of the registration rights agreement with the selling stockholder.
-The natural person who exercises voting and investment power for the Selling Stockholder is Jay Venkatesan. - 4 Includes 1,600,000 shares of common stock that may be acquired through the conversion of the Company's seven (7%) percent senior convertible notes and 1,600,000 shares of common stock that may be acquired through the exercise of the Company's warrants exercisable at \$1.25 issued in conjunction with the Company's July 2011 private placement as well as an additional 960,000 shares so that the sum total represents 130% of the shares underlying the convertible notes and warrants per the terms of the registration rights agreement with the selling stockholder.
-Bristol Capital Advisors, LLC ("BCA") is the investment advisor to the Selling Stockholder.
-Paul Kessler is the manager of BCA and as such is the natural person who exercises voting and investment power for the Selling Stockholder.
-Mr. Kessler disclaims beneficial ownership of these securities. - 5 Includes 80,000 shares of common stock that may be acquired through the exercise of the Company's warrants exercisable at \$1.25 issued in conjunction with the Company's July 2011 private placement as well as an additional 24,000 shares so that the sum total represents 130% of the shares underlying the warrants per the terms of the registration rights agreement with the selling stockholder.
-The natural person who exercises voting and investment power for the Selling Stockholder is Eugene Rozelman. - 6 Includes 80,000 shares of common stock that may be acquired through the exercise of the Company's warrants exercisable at \$1.25 issued in conjunction with the Company's July 2011 private placement as well as an additional 24,000 shares so that the sum total represents 130% of the shares underlying the warrants per the terms of the registration rights agreement with the selling stockholder.
-The natural person who exercises voting and investment power for the Selling Stockholder is Kevin Raidy.
+3 Includes 61,060 shares of common stock that may be acquired through the conversion of the Company's seven (7%) percent senior convertible notes and 61,060 shares of common stock that may be acquired through the exercise of the Company's warrants exercisable at \$1.25 issued in conjunction with the Company's July 2011 private placement as well as an additional 36,636 shares so that the sum total represents 130% of the shares underlying the convertible notes and warrants per the terms of the registration rights agreement with the selling stockholder.
+The Natural person who exercises voting and investment power for the Selling Stockholder is Jay Venkatesan.

+4 Includes 1,600,000 shares of common stock that may be acquired through the conversion of the Company's seven (7%) percent senior convertible notes and 1,600,000 shares of common stock that may be acquired through the exercise of the Company's warrants exercisable at \$1.25 issued in conjunction with the Company's July 2011 private placement as well as an additional 960,000 shares so that the sum total represents 130% of the shares underlying the convertible notes and warrants per the terms of the registration rights agreement with the selling stockholder.
+The Natural person who exercises voting and investment power for the Selling Stockholder is Paul Kessler.

+5 Includes 80,000 shares of common stock that may be acquired through the exercise of the Company's warrants exercisable at \$1.25 issued in conjunction with the Company's July 2011 private placement as well as an additional 24,000 shares so that the sum total represents 130% of the shares underlying the warrants per the terms of the registration rights agreement with the selling stockholder.
+The Natural person who exercises voting and investment power for the Selling Stockholder is Eugene Rozelman.

+6 Includes 80,000 shares of common stock that may be acquired through the exercise of the Company's warrants exercisable at \$1.25 issued in conjunction with the Company's July 2011 private placement as well as an additional 24,000 shares so that the sum total represents 130% of the shares underlying the warrants per the terms of the registration rights agreement with the selling stockholder.
+The Natural person who exercises voting and investment power for the Selling Stockholder is Kevin Raidy.